Mitigate risks and improve reliability by optimizing geotechnical site characterization with proven, effective exploration methods and practices.

-Differing site conditions represent a significant number of cost escalations and delays on highway and bridge construction projects.
-These problems arise when the site conditions encountered differ from those documented in the geotechnical reports and contract documents developed from prescriptive and minimal subsurface exploration programs.
-Currently, design engineers rely on limited investigation data for subsurface characterization and inference to generate the geotechnical profile used for the design.
-Unfortunately, since ground conditions influencing design and construction can vary widely within the project site, making decisions with incomplete or limited information can result in costly constructability issues and claims.
+Differing site conditions, due to inherent variability in top of rock elevation, groundwater levels, and stratigraphy location and thickness, represent a significant number of cost escalations and delays on highway and bridge construction projects.
+These problems arise when the site conditions encountered differ from those documented in geotechnical reports and contract documents developed from prescriptive and minimal subsurface exploration programs.
+Making decisions with incomplete or limited information can result in costly constructability issues and claims.

 - Reduced Risk.
 Reducing uncertainties in subsurface conditions mitigates design and construction risks.